Events & Workshops

 For some time, those knowledgeable about ACES/trauma remained focused on the individual that experienced adversity.
 “Treating trauma” was client/patient focused, psychotropic medication dependent, and cognitive/ behavioral in emphasis.
 Yeah, that’s so 2005.

 Today, becoming “trauma-informed” is about initiating and sustaining systems change.
-It begins with acknowledging that the current functioning of public service (i.e. education, health care, mental health, etc.) compounds survival responses rather than mitigates them.
+It begins with acknowledging that the current functioning of public service (i.e. education, health care, mental health, etc.) compounds survival reactions rather than mitigates them.
 Becoming a “trauma-informed” system requires intentional actions (reflected in organizational processes) that generate psychological safety and autonomic nervous system regulation.

 In this interactive workshop, participants build capacity for guiding systems change.
 Participants learn about complex systems theory, systems phenomena, key considerations in initiating change in a system, adaptive challenges, adaptive leadership, social network theory and network thinking.
 Participants then apply these theories and principles to their own systems and identify actions for initiating change.
 We also reflect on the aforementioned concepts as they relate to the “Self-Healing Communities” framework that revolutionized a county in Washington State.

 Becoming a Trauma Informed System workshop

-Who: counselors, educators, social workers, administrators, DCYF employees, juvenile justice workers, health care professionals, addiction professionals
+Who: Counselors, educators, social workers, administrators, DCYF employees, juvenile justice workers, health care professionals

 Time: 8:30 am- 4:00 pm